 I rejoice at Your word, as one who finds great spoil.

 Who to listen to is a key to success.
 Parents are usually the most important voice in the family.
 While everyone may have an opinion, the voice of the parents should have the greatest value.
 Their purpose is to help their family members reach their potential.
 The Christian needs people like this in his life as well.
 The value of the Word of God is that it speaks to every situation with wisdom.
 The Bible is there to guide us to God and His will.
 Other people may have an opinion, but God’s Word is always right.
 Who’s advice do you value?

 November 12 CONFIDENCE

 Those who love Your law have great peace, and nothing causes them to stumble.

 As a student approaches a game, it is important to have confidence in his studying and preparation.
-Without this preparation, doubt might exist in the back of the student’s mind about how to handle situations.
+Without this preparation, doubt might exist in the back of the student’s mind about handling situations.
 This doubt can lead to failure or loss.
 Preparation is the key to confidence.
 As a follower of Christ, preparation is key to handling life’s challenges.
 Without preparation, life’s situations can be overwhelming and lead to failure.
 Preparation can bring confidence.
 How are you preparing to face life’s challenges?

 Let my cry come before You, O Lord; Give me understanding according to Your word.

 As a student, you can earn the right to be heard by your teachers.
 If you are regularly not paying attention or not following their instructions, they will not listen to you when you have advice.
 When you have proven that you are listening, you gain favor that will benefit you in the future.
 This parallels walking with God.
 If we don’t obey God, how can we expect Him to answer our prayers?
 When our lives are characterized by obedience, then God delights in answering our prayers.
 Is your life reflecting obedience to God?

 My help comes from the Lord, Who made heaven and earth.